 14 -16hrs/day.
 If you use less than 14 hrs a day you may see a reduction of egg production.
 If you have over 16hrs a day of lighting it causes excess stress to your chickens resulting in less eggs and lower immune systems.
 You can use a timer to simplify this process.

 When is the Best Time of Year to Set Up an Automatic Timer?

 Right now!
 You can do it at any time of year, but keep in mind how much time you’re adding.
 Chickens also like to molt in the fall and many farmers choose to change lighting at a different time to respect the change the chicken is already going through.
 Add no more than 30 minutes per week to your coop’s light timer until you reach 14-16 hrs.
 Consider adding time onto the morning first to get the desired time as this seems to be easier on the birds.

-What is the cost of setting up an automatic timer?
+What is the cost of setting up automatic lights on a timer?

 You can expect to spend from $50 to $100.

 What tools do I need to set up a light on a timer?

 You don’t need any tools!
 If you want to hook the power bar and timer on a nail you will need a hammer and a nail.

 Watch the video below to see how we set up our automatic coop lighting here on the homestead.

 Equipment Needed for Automatic Coop Lighting